mkchoi212/mkchoi212.github.io/_posts/2017-02-05-success-enums.md

 ##So?

 If you look at the implementation of the Swift’s built-in error handling mechanisms, things work very similarly to what we just did with Result enums.
 But there is one limitation; error handling only works on the result type of a function.
-Swift won’t let you pass a possibly failed argument to a function but with our Result enums, you could because it’s just another value!
+Swift won’t let you pass a possibly failed argument to a function but with our Result enums, you can because it’s just another value!

-But in the end, most people probably prefer using optionals since they are built-in to the language and the syntactic sugars that come with it are convenient; like ??.
+But in the end, most people probably prefer using optionals since they are built-in to the language and the syntactic sugars that come with it are convenient; like `??`.
 And so, here’s a quote I hope will help you make the decision.

->“Program into a language, not in it” - Steve McConnell
+> “Program into a language, not in it” - Steve McConnell

-If you do end up using optionals, look at this post for an idea how to upgrade them!